 Accelerating the Sales Cycle with Content + Context

 Because you likely don’t have bottomless resources, focus your efforts on your most important and your most profitable ideal buyer personas.
-For most data center consultants, two to four buyer personas is a good place to start.
-Plus be sure to account for the three stages of your buyer’s journey:
+For most data center consultants, two to four buyer personas are a good place to start.
+Plus, be sure to account for the three stages of your buyer’s journey:

 - Decision making

 For example, you end up with three buyer personas with a grid that resembles a tic tac toe board – nine boxes that need contextually-relevant content.